Reddit AMAs – bringing the conversation to the people who are paying attention.

 VPM News in Virginia is an old hand at Reddit.
 One reason?
 Reddit was actually founded in Charlottesville, Virginia, where News Editor and VPM chief redditor Meghin Moore is based.
 There’s a Wafflehouse in Charlottesville that used to have a plaque at table 19 where the idea for the platform was hatched by founder Alexis Ohanian.
 Unfortunately, the plaque was recently stolen…

-VPM News did their first political AMA in late September featuring their statehouse reporter Jahn Khalil.
+VPM News did their first political AMA in late September featuring their statehouse reporter Jahd Khalil.
 They coordinated with the mod team (moderator team) at r/virginia (a subreddit they knew already and one that had pinned their voter guide earlier in the year).
 They were delighted by the experiment and metrics that revealed 14,000 views in the first 24 hours and 21,000 a week later.

 America Amplified spoke with News Editor Meghin Moore and Managing Editor Dawnthea M. Price Lisco to get a better sense of their experience with Reddit.